learn-co-curriculum/phase-0-html-lists-lab/README.md

 `Spread butter on bread and frying pan`, `Place bread in frying pan and fry`, `Add cheese on top of bread`, `Cover with second slice of bread`, `Turn over and fry for 2 minutes`

 ***
-Write an ordered list that displays these 5 steps correctly.
-Run `learn` to see if you've passed.
+Once you've written an ordered list that displays these 5 steps correctly, run `learn` to see the tests pass.
 ***

 ## Conclusion

 Lists in HTML are very useful for organizing related content, and are really the